Plan Your Getaway to Bald Head Island in the Fall

 The island’s car-free lanes and flat ground make for almost effortless pedaling between restaurants, sights and unique shops such as Turtle Central.
 Named for the island being the largest East Coast nesting site for endangered loggerhead sea turtles, it sells environmentally oriented goods.

 Now for the amenities-filled side of island life, head to Bald Head Island Club.
-Treat your palate at one of four distinct restaurants, including The Palms Terrace and its stunning views.
+Treat your palate at one of five distinct restaurants, including The Palms Terrace and its stunning views.
 Spend an evening at the club indulging in a traditional oyster roast and live music.
-Play a round of golf, grab a tennis racquet or try your hand at croquet.
+Play a round of golf, grab a tennis racket or try your hand at croquet.
 You should also make time to visit the nearby Old Baldy, which is North Carolina’s oldest standing lighthouse.
 Take the opportunity to climb its 108 steps for a 360-degree view of the island, river and ocean.

 Bald Head Island offers ample opportunities to celebrate the season.
 Kids – whether or not they dress as Stede Bonnet, the pirate captured off the island in 1718 – can score sugary loot on the Trick-or-Treat Trail.
-It’s mapped with a list of participating businesses and homes, and is traversed by golf cart caravan.
+It’s mapped with a list of participating businesses and homes, and it's traversed by golf cart caravan.
 Oktoberfest-style food at the Bald Head Island Club and costume contests at The Shoals Club add to the fun.

-You and guests won’t be the only special visitors flocking to Bald Head Island this fall.
+You and your guests won’t be the only special visitors flocking to Bald Head Island this fall.
 While shorebirds, such as American oystercatchers and sanderlings, wade here year-round, migratory birds will begin arriving.
-For the best views, join Bald Head Island Conservancy’s birding walk, which is offered Tuesday mornings.
+For the best views, join Bald Head Island Conservancy’s birding walk, which is offered various weekday mornings.
 The golf-course lagoons at Bald Head Island Club are good places to see Atlantic Flyway ducks, such as buffleheads, which sport high-contrast feathers.